dhruvateamaps/kata/adr_fridge_communicator.md

-# Title
-Use of a separate component to communicate with smart fridge network
+# Use of a separate component to communicate with smart fridge network

 ## Status
 accepted